kbatseli/MVMALS/README.md

 1. Functions
 ------------

+* demo

+Demonstrates the usage of the two algorithms ALS and MALS in the identification of SISO and MIMO Volterra systems.

 * yhat=sim_volterraTN(u,TN)

 Simulates a truncated MISO Volterra series in the Tensor Network (TN) format for given inputs u(:,1),u(:,2),....